particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 - You can generally have many devices on a single I2C bus.
 - If you have I2C address conflicts you can use an I2C multiplexer like the TCA9548A.
-- On the Muon, M SoM, P2, and Photon 2, the only valid I2C clock speeds are `CLOCK_SPEED_100KHZ` and `CLOCK_SPEED_400KHZ`.
+- On the Muon, M-SoM, P2, and Photon 2, the only valid I2C clock speeds are `CLOCK_SPEED_100KHZ` and `CLOCK_SPEED_400KHZ`.
 Other speeds are not supported at this time.

 There are number of I2C peripherals on the Muon board.
 Makes ure external sensors and devices I2C addresses do not conflict with these addresses: